 - Weed Control in Hops (PDF)

 - 2016 South Atlantic Hops Conference Presentations

-- Hops Cost Considerations + Marketing Hops by Devon Kistler, chairman of the Old Dominion Hops Cooperative.
-Presented at VCE workshop at W.E.
-Skelton 4-H Center, April 25, 2015.
+- 2015 Hops Cost Considerations + Marketing Hops by Devon Kistler, chairman of the Old Dominion Hops Cooperative: VCE workshop at W.E.
+Skelton 4-H Center (PDF)

-- Growing Hops in the Southeast by Jeanine Davis, presented to Virginia growers at VSU, March 2014.
+- 2014 Growing Hops in the Southeast by Jeanine Davis, presented to Virginia growers at VSU (PDF)